 Dame Elish was interviewed by Kirsty Young on BBC Radio 4 Desert Island Discs in February 2014.

-In June 2014 the Metropolitan Police Service and Crown Prosecution Service announced that Dame Elish had been asked to conduct an independent review into how these agencies investigate and prosecute allegations of rape.
+In 2014, she completed a major review into the Investigation and Prosecution of Rape in London by the Metropolitan Police Service and the Crown Prosecution Service.
 The Independent Review into the Investigation and Prosecution of Rape in London was launched in June 2015.

 - University of Strathclyde – Alumna of the Year (2002)